s-kyungyong/Kronos/Repeat_annotations/README.md

 ```

 ## 2. Repeat Annotations with EDTA
-The next version repeat annotation is produced by EDTA v2.2.2.
+The next version of repeat annotations is produced by EDTA v2.2.2.
 Some input files need to be prepared.

 ### Annotated TREP Databases
 Download TREP database and filter out some sequences.
 We will only use annotations from *Triticum* and exlcudes any unknown classes.
 The output will be used as --curatedlib.